Daniel-Laufer/path_finding_visualization/README.md

 # Pathfinding Algorithms Visualizer
 A visualization of various path finding algorithms, made using Python and its Pygame library.

+See this project in action on my website! https://daniel-laufer.github.io/Projects

 ## Running the Visualizer (NOTE: STILL IN DEVELOPMENT)
 After downloading the project, run the following commands in your terminal (inside the directory where the project was downloaded to):